awsdocs/aws-codebuild-user-guide/doc_source/sample-runtime-versions.md

         java: openjdk11
   ```

- The following examples show how you to specify different versions of Node\.js:
+ The following examples show how you to specify different versions of Node\.js using the Ubuntu standard image 2\.0 or the Amazon Linux 2 standard image 1\.0:
 +  A `runtime-versions` section that specifies Node\.js version 8:

   ```